 After the Wildfire

-If your home was affected by wildfires, your first instinct may be to view the damage that has been done.
+If your home was damaged by wildfires, your first instinct may be to view the damage that has been done.
 However, do not go back to the scene of the fire until it is completely safe to do so.
 When you return to an area that has been affected by wildfires there are important things to keep in mind:

 - Protect yourself from ash by wearing protective clothing and proper respirators.